hth/receipt-mobile/README.md

 Different scenarios when user tries to login again

 - If user enters correct credentials then <code>X-R-AUTH</code> should be restored and everything is available as it was before logout.
-Account remains as is with all the receipts information in the APP.
+Account remains as is with all the receipts information in the Mobile App.

-- If user enters different credentials than existing <code>X-R-MAIL</code>, APP should drop all the tables and recreate as if the user is login for first time.
+- If user enters different credentials than existing <code>X-R-MAIL</code>, Mobile App should drop all the tables and recreate as if the user is login for first time.
 Start with saving new <code>X-R-MAIL</code> and <code><X-R-AUTH</code>

 ###Check if user has access###